CarmeTeam/Carme-Docu/UserDoc/BashAPI.md

 ### carme_tensorboard_unvisualize()
 ```
 With carme_tensorboard_unvisualize you can remove results so that they are no longer
-visible within tensorboard in your runinng job.
+visible within tensorboard in your running job.

 USAGE:
 e.g. carme_tensorboard_unvisualize tensorboard/tensorboard_JOBID/my-results